data-mobilizsation/knowledge_graph_schema/README.md

 ### TODO

-Move this repo to a place on github that will allow us all to edit together (Currenly MSA organisation which isn't appropriate for this right now)

 Create a 'schema' only graph for testing/editing collaboratively

 Start to build a GUI that is informed by the schema nodes/relationships that exist within the database (using test database above)